malinky/malinky-ajax-pagination/readme.txt

 * At the top of the screen select the pagination setting you wish to delete.
 * Scroll to the bottom of the screen and click 'Delete'.

+= Styling Load More Button =

+* The load more button is wrapped in a div with the class name malinky-load-more and the actual button has the class name malinky-load-more__button.
+* Style these in your themes style.css file.

 = Additional =

 * If using infinite scroll there is an option to amend the buffer in pixels before the next set of posts are loaded.